srl-labs/containerlab/docs/cmd/deploy.md

 If more than one file is found for directory-based path or when the flag is omitted entirely, containerlab will fail with an error.

+It is possible to read the topology file from stdin by passing `-` as a value to the `--topo` flag.
+See [examples](#deploy-a-lab-from-a-remote-url-with-curl) for more details.

 #### name

 With the global `--name | -n` flag a user sets a lab name.
 This value will override the lab name value passed in the topology definition file.